ThreeDotsLabs/watermill/docs/content/docs/metrics.md

 {{% load-snippet-partial file="content/src-link/_examples/metrics/main.go" first_line_contains="// we leave the namespace" last_line_contains="metricsBuilder.AddPrometheusRouterMetrics" %}}
 {{% /render-md %}}

+In the snippet above, we have left the `namespace` and `subsystem` arguments empty.
+The Prometheus client library [uses these](https://godoc.org/github.com/prometheus/client_golang/prometheus#BuildFQName) to prefix the metric names.
+You may want to use namespace or subsystem, but be aware that this will impact the metric names and you will have to adjust the Grafana dashboard accordingly.

 Standalone publishers and subscribers may also be decorated through the use of dedicated methods of `PrometheusMetricBuilder`:

 {{% render-md %}}